medialab/minet/cookbook/scraping_dsl.md

 So, to recap, here is what `item` can be:

 1. `text` to extract the selected node's text (this is the same as not declaring an `item`)
-2. `display_text`: to extract the selected node's text while attempting to render its whitespaces the same way a browser would.
+2. `display_text`: to extract the selected node's text while attempting to render its whitespaces the same way a browser would (for more information check [this](#difference-between-text-and-display_text)).
 3. `html` or `inner_html` to extract the selected node's inner html
 4. `outer_html` to extract the selected node's outer html
 5. the name of any of the selected node's attributes